Change is necessary for any individual or organization, helping us grow, develop, achieve digital resilience, and stay competitive.

 Those who stay at the same place completing the same routine tasks find their work or lives monotonous and thus see no fulfillment in whatever they do, leading to employee performance metrics data.

-Change is necessary in any individual or organization.
-Those who stay at the same place doing the same thing often find that their work or lives are monotonous, and thus find no fulfilment in whatever they do, leading to weak performance.
-Though change is good and essential, not many people desire or appreciate it, especially in a job setting.
-That is why managers have to ensure that they come up with an action plan that leads to a smooth change from one setting to another.
+But although change is good and essential, not many people desire or appreciate it, especially in a job setting.
+That is why managers must develop an action plan that leads to a smooth transition from one environment to another.

-The managers should design a change management action plan that helps the employees trust and love the new system or way of doing things, clearly showing them what should change, why this change needs to happen, and how it is going to smoothly take place.
+The managers should design a change management action plan that helps the employees trust and love the new system or way of doing things, clearly showing them what should change, why it needs to happen, and how it will take place smoothly.

 What needs to change?

-The board or managers then need to sit and discuss all the proposed solutions, and narrow them down until they come up with just one or two.
-This is the change that needs to happen.
-While others give their input, it is the responsibility of the managers to decide what change is going to happen.
+The board or managers then need to sit and discuss all the proposed solutions and narrow them down until they come up with just one or two.
+While others give their input, it is the responsibility of the managers to decide what change will happen.

 Writing the Action Plan

 1. List the action steps